 Acknowledgments

 We would like to thank Ghassan Alaka and Hua Chen for their thoughtful comments and careful reviews.
-S-K Lee acknowledge James Elsner and Jeff Trapp for helpful comments and suggestions on the statistical methods used in this study, and John Allen, Gerry Bell, Ashton Cook, Kirstin Harnos, Arun Kumar and Hui Wang for useful discussions during CPC seasonal severe weather outlook conference.
+S-K Lee acknowledge Hosmay Lopez, James Elsner and Jeff Trapp for helpful comments and suggestions on the statistical methods used in this study, and John Allen, Gerry Bell, Ashton Cook, Kirstin Harnos, Arun Kumar and Hui Wang for useful discussions during CPC seasonal severe weather outlook tele-conferences.
 This work was supported by NOAA CPO through its MAPP program NA12OAR4310083, and by NOAA CPC (N8R1MP1P00) and NOAA AOML.

 References